How can going circular help us reduce, reuse and recycle?

-As global population increases and pressure on finite natural resources rises, we need to reconsider how we produce and consume resources.
+As the global population increases and pressure on finite natural resources rises, we need to reconsider how we produce and consume resources.
 Circular thinking is restorative and regenerative by design, innovating how we produce and consume through recycling, remanufacturing, reuse, maintenance and redesign.
 This involves using “systems-thinking” to understand how parts of the value chain interact and use natural resources.
 Circular solutions aim to keep resources in circulation for as long as possible, allowing them to be used over again.

 Reducing waste to landfill

 One of the first steps PwC took to apply circular thinking to its organisation was to reduce waste and eliminate all landfill, something it has done since 2012.
 It has focussed initially on paper, glass, metal and plastic and then extended its focus to composting food waste, and refurbishing used laptops and mobile phones.
-It has introduced a take back programme for uniforms to divert textiles away from landfill.
+It has introduced a take-back programme for uniforms to divert textiles away from landfill.

 Powering the office